 Mayer v.
 Greenspring Surgery Center, LLC (filed January 27, 2017): This is a surgical malpractice case filed against an orthopedist in Baltimore County after a knee replacement surgery.
 After, the man has to have a procedure done to remove blood in his knee.
 When he goes for a second opinion, it is determined that the left knee was incorrectly inserted by 12 degrees, and he needed a revision of the procedure.

 Radding v.
 University of Maryland Rehabilitation and Orthopaedic Institute (filed January 27, 2017): This is a medical malpractice case filed in Baltimore City after plaintiff receives injections into his lower back at Kernan Hospital.
 After the injections, defendant tells him to stand up from his chair in the recovery room, without offering assistance.
-While attempting to follow instructions, he falls, and sustains injuries to his right knee, his coccyx, whiplash, and a brain injury.
+While attempting to follow instructions, he falls.
+He sustains injuries to his right knee, his coccyx, whiplash, and a brain injury.

 Henderson v.
 Good Samaritan Hospital (filed January 27, 2017): This is an emergency room malpractice case filed in Baltimore City.
 Plaintiff goes to the ER and begins receiving IV antibiotics due to suspected pneumonia.
-His condition improves, but eight days later, he suffers sinus bradycardia and a 2nd degree atrioventricular block.
+His condition improves, but eight days later, he suffers sinus bradycardia and a 2nd-degree atrioventricular block.
 The nurses fail to continually monitor this, and he is left with an anoxic brain injury due to lack of oxygen.
 He remains in a coma.

 Francisco v.
 Anonymous Dentist (filed January 30, 2017): This is a dental malpractice case filed against a dentist in Montgomery County.
-Plaintiff alleges that the implants he received were improperly placed an dinjured the tissue in his gums.
+Plaintiff alleges that the implants he received were improperly placed and injured the tissue in his gums.
 They have to be extracted by another maxillofacial and oral surgeon due to crested bone resorption, inadequate bone over the implant, and gingival recession.

 Gale v.
 Annapolis OB-GYN Associates (filed January 30, 2017): This is an OB-GYN malpractice case filed in Anne Arundel County.
 A woman alleges that her doctors should have know she was at an increased risk for a placenta previa injury since she had two prior Cesarean sections.
 She had to undergo an emergent hysterectomy and is now no longer able to have children.

 Jenabi v.
 Kaiser Foundation Hospital/Gaithersburg Medical Center (filed January 30, 2017): This is a failure to supervise/hospital fall case filed in Montgomery County.
 A man falls while he is sleeping one night and wakes up with intense pain on his left side and uncontrollable shakes.
 He is transferred to a different hospital, without being told that he fell in the middle of the night.
-X-ray's reveal fibula and humerous fractures.
+X-ray's reveal fibula and humerus fractures.

 Chambers v.
 Union Memorial Hospital (filed January 31, 2017): This is a surgical malpractice case filed in Baltimore City.
 A man undergoes a hip replacement procedure, which requires revision immediately after the surgery.
 Additionally, a year and a half later, another surgeon performs a hip exploration and has to remove scar tissue.
 He files suit against the surgeon and Union Memorial Hospital, alleging that the surgeon failed to perform the left total hip replacement and revision procedures accurately.